roytang/blog/content/post/2008/02/doodles/index.md

   title: 'Skulking Knight.
 I was doing [Skulking Knight](http://magiccards.info/ts/en/130.html), but I got too lazy to draw the hair and put a helmet instead'
 - src: two-guys_2297273578_o.jpg
   title: 'Two guys.
 One has a large cannon strapped to his back, one has a sword.
 I drew this on the back of handouts for a certain training seminar I was attending.'
+- src: icatian-crier.jpg
+  title: 'Icatian Crier.
+Added this to the post on 2021-9-17, but the drawing was done in 2008-03-12.'
 ---

 I usually have a stack of random printouts on my office desk.
 I also usually take one or two sheets of paper with me for meetings, supposedly to take notes (I never do).
 What usually happens with these papers is that I end up doodling.
 It's not a sign of my not paying attention to stuff mind you.
 Doodling helps me think, in some way.